microsoft/sarif-tutorials/README.md

 These tutorials aim to present SARIF in a more approachable way.
 We'll start with some background:
 Why do we need SARIF?
 Where did it come from?
-What can it do?.
+What can it do?
 Then we'll dive into the format, exploring the most basic concepts first, then moving on to more advanced concepts.

 The advanced concepts usually apply to only a subset of SARIF producers and consumers,